Johnny Depp in court says he has never struck any woman in his life

 "I would come in the house or hotel, and she would sit me down on the couch and give me a glass of wine, and take my boots off, set them to the side," he recalled.
 "And I'd never experienced anything like that in my life."

-But Depp said he became alarmed when he came home one day and realizing Heard was busy, removed his own shoes.
+But Depp said he came home one day and when realizing Heard was busy, he removed his own shoes.
 According to Depp, Heard became "visibly shaken or upset" that he had broken the rules of the routine.

 Depp talked about his childhood

-Depp during his testimony also told stories about alleged childhood abuse he says he, his siblings and his father all suffered at the hands of his mother.
-There were arguments between the adults as well as physical and psychological violence, that included beatings as well as bullying, he said.
+Depp during his testimony also told stories about alleged childhood abuse that he, his siblings and his father all suffered at the hands of his mother.
+There were arguments between the adults, as well as physical and psychological violence, he said.

 "There was physical abuse, which could be in the form of an ashtray being flung at you or you'd get beat with a high-heeled shoe, or a telephone or whatever was handy," Depp said.
 "So in our house we were never exposed to any kind of safety or security.
 The only thing that one could do really, was to try to stay out of the line of fire."